 “[The company] seeks an experienced Risk Manager to join their team in New York.

-In this highly visible role, the successful candidate will be responsible for monitoring and managing equity portfolio risk, scenario analysis, multi-factor modeling, and tail-risk analysis.
-The Risk Manager will regularly interact with portfolio managers and senior management on all equity risk-related matters.
+- In this highly visible role, the successful candidate will be responsible for monitoring and managing equity portfolio risk, scenario analysis, multi-factor modeling, and tail-risk analysis.

 A risk manager job description for another industry would read quite differently.
 Some interesting similarities are likely to be consistent, however.
-Note that “deep knowledge and fundamentals” of the hiring firm’s business is expected.
-This requirement should be expected regardless of the industry.
-Also, note that communication skills and the ability to interact with senior management are required.
+Note that “deep knowledge and fundamentals” of the hiring firm’s business are expected.

 Certificates or Special Training Required for Risk Managers

-- A bachelors degree in business administration or management should be considered a minimum requirement
+- A bachelor’s degree in business administration or management should be considered a minimum requirement

 - A law degree